SohailSJTU/sohailsjtu.github.io/index.md

 ---

 Hey!
 I am Aditi, a Ph.D. student at the Language Technologies Institute, Carnegie Mellon University.
 I am advised by [Prof. Jaime Carbonell](https://www.cs.cmu.edu/~jgc/)  and [Prof. Graham Neubig](http://phontron.com).
+In the summer of 2020, I interned at Google Research where I worked on building better multi-lingual pretrained models.
 I completed my Masters program in Language Technologies at Carnegie Mellon University in August 2019.